rizkyfauziilmi/quran-api/README.md

     "id": 1,
     "number": 1,
     "arabicText": "...",
-    "originalArabicText": "...",
     "transliteration": "...",
-    "surahId": 1,
+    "surahNumber": 1,
     "translations": [
       {
         "languageCode": "en",
-        "translatedText": "In the name of Allah, the Most Gracious, the Most Merciful" }
+        "text": "In the name of Allah, the Most Gracious, the Most Merciful" }
-      // ...
+      // ... more translations
     ]
   }
 }